Why is this medication prescribed?

 How should this medicine be used?

-Ophthalmic cyclosporine comes as an emulsion (liquid) to instill in the eye.
+Ophthalmic cyclosporine comes as a solution (liquid) and as an emulsion (combination of two unmixable liquids) to instill in the eye.
 It is usually instilled in each eye twice a day, about 12 hours apart.
 Instill cyclosporine eye drops at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use cyclosporine eye drops exactly as directed.
 Do not use more or less of them or use them more often than prescribed by your doctor.

 Cyclosporine eye drops are for use only in the eye(s).
 Do not swallow or apply cyclosporine eye drops to the skin.

-Cyclosporine eye drops come in single-use vials (small bottles to be used for one dose).
-The liquid from one vial should be used immediately after opening for one or both eyes.
+Cyclosporine eye drops come in single-use vials (small bottles to be used for one dose) and in a multi-dose bottle (a bottle that can be used more than once).
+If you are using the single-use vials, the liquid from a vial should be used immediately after opening for one or both eyes.

 To instill the eye drops, follow these steps: